 5.4.1 Authentication and authorization for e2ae protection

-E2ae security implies that no other IMS core network nodes, apart from P-CSCF (IMS-ALG) and IMS Access GW will terminate IMS media security.
+E2ae security implies that no other IMS core network nodes, apart from P-CSCF (IMS-ALG), IMS Access GW, and Data Channel Media Function will terminate IMS media security.

 The IMS UE and the P-CSCF (IMS-ALG) rely on SIP signalling security to authenticate each other.
 This is consistent with the fact that the security of the use of SDES and the TLS based solutions entirely rely on SIP signalling security, cf. clause 5.5.